OnroerendErfgoed/brdr/README.md

 * Data-Analysis: Investigate the pattern in deviation and change between thematic and reference boundaries
 * Update-detection: Investigate the descriptive formulation before and after alignment to check for (automatic) alignment of geodata
 * ...

+### qgis-script
+An implementation of `brdr` within a QGIS-script can be found at [GitHub-brdrQ](https://github.com/OnroerendErfgoed/brdrQ/).
+This script provides a User Interface to align thematic data to a reference layer, showing the results in the QGIS Table of Contents.

 ## Installation